Home Conference About CCBR Log in

 Reserving rooms at the Hotel

-The rate for all rooms is $215 CAD per night + tax (note that this is in Canadian Dollars).
+The rate for both room types is $215 CAD per night + tax (note that this is in Canadian Dollars).
 This rate is available during the conference and three (3) days before and after the conference, for those wishing to extend their stay.
 This rate is per room for up to 2 people per room; additional people in the same room can be added for $20 CAD per night.

 The deadline for reservations at the conference rate is March 24th, 2026.